- Raspberry Pi

 Unable to flash a board that was previously running L4T 28.x

-With balenaOS 2.47, the NVIDIA Tegra Linux Driver Package (L4T) was upgraded to version 32.2 from a previous version of 28.x.
-Trying to flash a board that was previously running L4T 28.x with an SD card containing L4T 32.2 will fail.
-This failure happens because the new 32.2 kernel is incompatible with the NVIDIA eMMC partitions from L4T 28.x.
+With balenaOS 2.47, the Tegra Linux Driver Package (L4T) was upgraded to version 32.2 from a previous version of 28.x.
+Trying to flash a board that was previously running L4T 28.x with an SD card containing L4T 32.2 or newer will fail.
+This failure happens because L4T 32.2 and newer kernels are incompatible with the eMMC partitions from L4T 28.x, and vice-versa.